 How to issue 1099s

-If you send Form 1099 electronically to your contractors, you must meet the following requirements:
+If you send Form 1099 electronically to your contractors, you must meet the following requirements

 Complete and send Form 1099

+Both copies must be submitted by January 31, regardless of whether you file electronically or by mail.
 You can also upload 1099s to a secure website or use a third-party service.
 In either case, you must inform recipients when their statements are posted and are ready for viewing.
-The IRS requires forms posted to a website to remain available until October 15 of the year after you originally paid the contractor.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.